xinshuoLei/System-Programming-UIUC/luscious_locks/HW0.md

 ```
 2. You modify the Makefile to generate debug builds and type `make` again.
 Explain why this is insufficient to generate a new build.
 ```
-Becasue part of the pervious will be reused when typing make again.
+Becasue part of the pervious build will be reused when typing make again.
 You need to type make clean before make to generate a new build.
 ```
 3. Are tabs or spaces used to indent the commands after the rule in a Makefile?
 ```